hay/haybase/README.md

 Haybase provides an easy interface to many features of WordPress.
-Writing very simple, nice object-orientated PHP5, you can add stuff like post thumbnails, Facebook Open Graph data, or a list of recent comments.
+Writing very simple, nice object-orientated PHP5, you can add stuff like post thumbnails, Facebook Open Graph data, minified javascripts, theme options pages or a list of recent comments.

 Features
 --------